Narrowband Receive Array

 or z

 .
-All elements of the ULA antenna array are uniformly distributed along this axis in the local coordinate system of the antenna array.
+All elements of the ULA antenna array are evenly distributed along this axis in the local coordinate system of the antenna array.

 Dependencies